nviennot/jd-core-java/README.md

 JD-Core-java
 ============

-JD-Core-java is a thin-wrapper for the [Java Decompiler](http://java.decompiler.free.fr/).
+JD-Core-java is a thin-wrapper for the [Java Decompiler](http://jd.benow.ca/).

 This is hack around the IntelliJ IDE plugin.
 It fakes the interfaces of the IDE, and provides access to JD-Core.

-Since the Author of JD-Core is not willing to provide a library, as seen on [this thread](http://java.decompiler.free.fr/?q=node/116), and we all want to batch decompilation, this is pretty much our only option.
+Since the Author of JD-Core is not willing to provide a library, and we all want to batch decompilation, this is pretty much our only option.

 I hope this will motivate the author to release a proper library.